Anti-Cellulite DIY Coffee And Honey Scrub for Smooth Glowing Skin

 The caffeine in coffee grounds has potent antioxidant properties that can help protect the skin from sun damage, reduce cellulite, and stimulate the blood vessels.

-Coffee does an amazing job at exfoliation, which makes it a natural choice for body scrubs, but outside of its ability to slough off dead skin cells, what can coffee do?
+Coffee does an amazing job at exfoliation, making it a natural choice for body scrubs, but what can coffee do outside of its ability to slough off dead skin cells?

 Caffeine helps tighten the skin, which can help reduce cellulite.